sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

 ### Primitive Types

-These types have global definition, have no namespacing, and are reserved keywords and cannot be reused when naming types.
-The primitive types are following.
+These types have global definition, have no namespacing, and are reserved keywords that cannot be reused when naming types.
+The primitive types are the following:

-* *String* - This is also the default type if no type information is given.
+* *String* - This is also the default type, if no type information is given.
 * *Boolean* - Either *true* or *false*.
-However, many times this is a tri-state value because the value of the field can be missing if it is not a required field.
+However, many times this is a tri-state value because the value of the field can be missing, if it is not a required field.
-* *Integer* - The value is an an eight byte integer.
+* *Integer* - The value is an eight byte integer.
 * *Date* - The value is a date.
-* *Float* - The value is floating point and also uses eight bytes (a *Double* in Java) to store its value.
+* *Float* - The value is a floating point and also uses eight bytes (a *Double* in Java) to store its value.
 * *Any* - Any value that can be a primitive type or can be represented by a JSON construct.
 * *Map* - A map of strings to *Any* values.
 * *Generic* - Represents a replaceable type whose choice of definition is based on another field in the input data.